GautamDeepak/GEARS/Intro_RS_Prac01.md

 ## 3. Adjusting visualisation parameters

 1. Use the Map.addLayer() method to add/display the image to the interactive map.
 We will start simple, without using any of the optional parameters.
 After adding the script, hit "run" again.
-Everytime you make changes to your script, you will neeed to run the script again.
+Every time you make changes to your script, you will need to run the script again.

 ```JavaScript
 Map.addLayer(theSRTM);
 ```

-The displayed map will look pretty flat grey, because the default visualization parameters maps the full 16­bit range of the data onto the black–white range, but the elevation range is much smaller than that in any particular location.
+The displayed map will look pretty flat grey because the default visualization parameters map the full 16­bit range of the data onto the black–white range, but the elevation range is much smaller than that in any particular location.
 We’ll fix it in a moment.

 ![Figure 8.
 Map SRTM](Prac1/flatgrey.png)

 2. Select the Inspector tab.
-Then click on a several points on the map to get a feel for the elevation range in this area.
+Then click on several points on the map to get a feel for the elevation range in this area.

 ![Figure 8.
 Inspect SRTM](Prac1/inspector.png)